PR8 – Ponta de São Lourenço hike – Best coastal trail in Madeira

 Although it is perfectly possible to walk this vereda at any time of the year, each one has its peculiarities:

-• In summer – It hardly rains, so it will almost certain to be possible to walk.
+• In summer – It hardly rains, so it will almost certainly be possible to walk.
 On the other hand, as there are no shadows, the strong summer sun can make the path much harder than at other times.

 • In winter – Much more humid, it is important to be careful not to slip.
 It is much more likely to have rain and bad weather and as a result the trail may be closed.
 On the positive side, there will be a lot less people but don’t forget that Madeira is popular all year round.